EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 The files used are the following:

--	main.py - The primary file that is run and where the editable variables live.

 -	callable_functions.py - A file of functions used by the other files.

 -	combine.py - If using mulitple runs of the same set of muons, combine.py will take all the files created by process_single_files.py and combine them into one final output to be read as normal.
 See the script for how to prepare your files to be used.

--	find_fit_chisquare.py - Note: Not fully commented as it's still being updated/changed regularly.
-Finds polynomial fits and chi-square values for the data.
+-	find_fit_chisquare.py - Finds polynomial fits and chi-square values for the data.
 Used by particle_tracking.py.

 -	geometry.py - Builds the geometry of the ring to be used in determining if a particle/x-ray is inside it, and used for plotting.

+-	just_process.py - Used only for checking the single output files of completed muons while the code is running.

+-	main.py - The primary file that is run and where the editable variables live.

 -	muon_data.py - Returns the muon position and momentum vectors in the local coordinate system.

--	just_process.py - Used only for checking the single output files of completed muons while the code is running.

--	particle_tracking.py - Note: Not fully commented as it's still being updated/changed regularly.
-Tracks the movement of the positrons and electrons.
+-	particle_tracking.py - Tracks the movement of the positrons and electrons.

 -	photon_tracking.py - Note: Not fully commented as it's still being updated/changed regularly.
 Tracks the movement of the x-rays.